Skip to main content

 Overview

-Phaseolus vulgaris 'Blue Lake' is Blue Lake green bean (Blue Lake bush bean), a determinate (bush type) annual growing 18-24 inches (45-60 cm) tall and 12-18 inches (30-45 cm) wide.
-Straight round dark green stringless snap pods 5-6 inches (13-15 cm) long with a fine tender texture, maturing in 55-65 days from seed.
-White pea-shaped flowers at leaf axils.
-Bright green trifoliate compound leaves.
-In the legume family (Fabaceae).
-The standard snap bean cultivar in North American home gardens and commercial production.
-Bush (determinate) type: does not require staking or trellising.
-The main crop sets over 2-3 weeks, then production tapers — succession-sow every 2 weeks for continuous harvest.
-A legume: the roots host nitrogen-fixing Rhizobium bacteria — do not apply high-nitrogen fertilizer.
-Direct-sow only: beans do not transplant.
-Sow after last frost when soil reaches 60°F (16°C).
-Raw pods contain lectins (phytohemagglutinin) — cook before eating for safety.
-Mexican bean beetle (Epilachna varivestis) and bean rust (Uromyces appendiculatus) are the primary pests.
-Non-toxic when cooked.
-Not deer-resistant.
-Full sun.
-Tender annual.
-Growth rate is fast.
+Phaseolus vulgaris 'Blue Lake' is Blue Lake green bean (also known as Blue Lake bush bean), a determinate (bush type) annual reaching 18–24 inches (45–60 cm) tall and 12–18 inches (30–45 cm) wide.
+The cultivar produces straight round dark green stringless snap pods 5–6 inches (13–15 cm) long with a tender pod texture, maturing in 55–65 days from seed.
+White pea-shaped flowers open at the leaf axils across the bloom window.
+Bright green trifoliate compound leaves carry three broadly ovate leaflets at each leaf node across the foliage canopy.
+The cultivar runs the common snap bean cultivar across North American home gardens and commercial production.
+Bush (determinate) type means the plant does not require staking or trellising — a labor-saving feature that separates the bush selection from the original pole form of the cultivar.
+The main crop sets over 2–3 weeks, then production tapers — succession-sowings every 2 weeks support continuous harvest across the full summer season.
+As a legume, the roots host nitrogen-fixing Rhizobium bacteria, which means the plant supplies its own nitrogen and high-nitrogen fertilizer applications produce excessive foliage at the expense of pod production.
+Direct-sowing is the only viable establishment method because beans do not transplant.
+Sowings run after last frost when soil reaches 60°F (16°C).
+Raw pods carry lectins (phytohemagglutinin) and are cooked before eating to neutralize the lectin content.
+Mexican bean beetle (Epilachna varivestis) and bean rust (Uromyces appendiculatus) run the primary pest concerns across the growing season.
+The cultivar runs non-toxic when cooked.

 Native Range